Controlling Your Visibility

 Setting Your Photos and Videos to Private

-By default, anyone can view your profile and posts on Instagram.
-You can make your posts private so that only followers you approve can see them.
-If your posts are set to private, only your approved followers will see them on hashtag or location pages.
+By default, anyone can see your profile and posts on Instagram.
+You can make your account private so that only followers you approve can see what you share.
+If your account is set to private, only your approved followers will see your photos or videos on hashtag or location pages.

-To set your posts to private from the Instagram app on iOS:
+Set your account to private from the Instagram app on your Android or iOS device

-Things to keep in mind about private posts:
+Things to keep in mind about private accounts

 - Private posts you share to social networks may be visible to the public depending on your privacy settings for those networks.
 For example, a post you share to Twitter that was set to private on Instagram may be visible to the people who can see your Twitter posts.

-- Once you make your posts private, people will have to send you a follow request to see your posts, your followers list or your following list.
+- Once you make your account private, people will have to send you a follow request to see your posts, your followers list or your following list.

 - Follow requests appear in Activity, where you can approve or ignore them.